-A lot of people have the opinion that social media is nothing but just a passing fad.
-Perhaps their belief comes from the fact that once popular Myspace and Orkut have closed shops and also from the notion that not each and every social media platform can generate the kind of popularity earned by Facebook and Twitter over the years.
-Yet, there are a number of reasons, which support the existence of social media for a long time to come.
+A lot of people have the opinion that social media is nothing but just a fad.
+Perhaps their belief comes from the fact that once-popular Myspace and Orkut have closed shops and also from the notion that not every social media platform can generate the kind of popularity earned by Facebook and Twitter over the years.
+Yet, there are many reasons, which support the existence of social media for a long time to come.
 Let us go through some of the reasons to get a better perspective.

 Why social media is here to stay

 Social media keeps reinventing itself: New and emerging mobile technologies fuel the growth of social media channels and allow constant innovations.
-For instance, a number of social media platforms offer a number of interactive features which were unheard of years ago.
-These include but are not limited to – sharing buttons, like or favourite buttons, options to upload short video clips, face time video calling on IM, geo-tagging services, advertising and promotional services.
+For instance, several social media platforms offer many interactive features that were unheard of years ago.
+These include but are not limited to – sharing buttons, like or favorite buttons, options to upload short video clips, face time video calling on IM, geo-tagging services, advertising, and promotional services.

 Nowadays, you can do a lot more than just add friends and share photos and posts with them.
 For instance, you can get the latest news and reactions to the news by checking your newsfeeds.
 Similarly, you can share or retweet interesting posts with your network and even create your professional profile (LinkedIn).

-Social media allows customers to take an informed decision: If social media platforms help marketers promote their business online, it also helps customers take an informed decision.
+Social media allows customers to make an informed decision: If social media platforms help marketers promote their business online, it also helps customers make an informed decision.
 For instance, they can find out the pros and cons of a product or a service before settling for the same.
 All that they need to do is to check the official pages of the brand in question and see how it has been rated or reviewed by fellow customers.
-In fact, they can get genuine reviews from end-users as opposed to testimonials posted on the sellers’ websites.
+They can get genuine reviews from end-users as opposed to testimonials posted on the sellers’ websites.
 It gives them a broader view.